A reliable source for Plastic Pallet information and leading Plastic Pallet Companies & Manufacturers.

 This and ongoing research and innovations of plastic technologies have to potential to reform its current environmental impact.
 Business owners and manufacturers have a responsibility to maximize the service lives of their plastic pallets, to recycle them when they are no longer useable, and to generally act responsibly, for the sake of the Earth.

-To make plastic pallets, manufacturers engage in a number of plastic forming processes, such as thermoforming, compression molding, and injection molding.
+Production To make plastic pallets, manufacturers engage in a number of plastic forming processes, such as thermoforming, compression molding, and injection molding.

-Manufacturers make plastic pallets from plastics that are non-porous, resistant to chemicals, degradation, corrosion, harsh temperatures, etc., and inhospitable environments for growing organisms.
+Materials Manufacturers make plastic pallets from plastics that are non-porous, resistant to chemicals, degradation, corrosion, harsh temperatures, etc., and inhospitable environments for growing organisms.
 The two plastics with these characteristics that plastic manufacturers use most are PET (polyethylene terephthalate) and HDPE (high-density polyethylene).